Midwife in the Tire Swing

 “A good life—that of a flea,” said Judge Crater.
 “There are dogs everywhere.
 I am partial to schnauzers, myself.
 For a man stranded on the rocky shoals of matrimony there can be no hiding place.”

 In the street a homeless man clutched at his chest and fell to the pavement.
-He collapsed like a slow-motion marionette whose strings were being cut one by one.
+He collapsed in slow-motion like a marionette whose strings were being cut one by one.
 “Interesting,” said Judge Crater.
 “That man out there, he seems to be having a stroke.”
 The man gave a final twitch, then lay still.
 There was a slight trickle of a greenish fluid at the corners of his mouth.
 “The city morgue wagon picks up on alternate Tuesdays.
 He’ll keep.”

 “Isn’t it wonderful what they can do these days?
 Let’s help him nonetheless,” exclaimed Sister Joyful.
 “This is, after all, our Christian duty.”